kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 It still surprises me that the answer to this question was not known until 2008.
 It just looks like a fundamental question someone in databases must have answered before.
-Now excuse me for bombarding your brains with some necessary math definitions, but this might be of interest to some of you and a good thing to write about so that people appreciate the role of pen-and-paper theoretical work in systems.
+Now excuse me for bombarding your brains with some necessary math definitions.
 These two papers showed that the answer is: $IN^{\rho^\*}$, where $\rho^\*$ is a property of $Q$ called the *fractional edge cover number* of $Q$.
 This is the solution to
-an optimization problem and best explained by thinking about the "join query graph", which for our purposes is the triangle graph pattern (ignoring the edge directions), shown in Fig 2a and 2b.
+an optimization problem and best explained by thinking about the "join query graph", which, for our purposes, is the triangle graph pattern (ignoring the edge directions), shown in Fig 2a and 2b.

 The optimization problem is this: put a weight between [0, 1] to each "query edge" such that each "query node" is "covered", i.e., the sum of the query edges touching each query node is > 1.
-Each such solution is called an edge cover; find the edge cover whose total weight is the minimum.
+Each such solution is called an edge cover.
+The problem is to find the edge cover whose total weight is the minimum.
 That is called the fractional edge cover number of the query.
 For the triangle query, one edge cover, shown in Fig 2a, is [1, 1, 0], which has a total weight of 1 + 1 + 0 = 2.